BCDevOps/nr-apm-stack/README.md

 oc delete serviceaccount nr-ess-installer

 ```
-GitHub issue has been opened to allow secrets and service acounts to be deleted using the labels
+GitHub issue https://github.com/BCDevOps/nr-elasticsearch-stack/issues/8 has been opened to all OC objects to be deleted using the labels
 TODO: make that `oc delete` more specific! it is kinda dangerous as is.

 3. Wait for a couple of minutes before trying to reinstall the EBK stack